Mitch Garver Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.

-- The White Sox have a 4.59 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.65 team ERA that ranks 25th among all league pitching staffs.

-- The White Sox allow the second-most home runs in baseball (150 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fifth-most home runs in baseball (153 total, 1.4 per game).

-- In his last appearance on Friday against the Cleveland Guardians, the righty threw 5 2/3 innings, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance on Friday against the Cleveland Guardians, the right-hander threw five scoreless innings while surrendering three hits.

+- The 27-year-old has an ERA of 3.50, with 7.3 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.